 Another option for bootcamp grads is networking with fellow alumni through the bootcamp’s career center.
 Reach out, introduce yourself, and let them know that you are actively looking for a job.
 If you are already familiar with the career center, don’t be afraid to update them on your job search.
 Often, they will direct you to companies that currently employ their graduates.
 In addition, most bootcamps have alumni groups on Facebook, LinkedIn, Slack, and other online platforms.
 These can be excellent spaces for sharing job resources and networking.

 4. Research the company to prep for behavioral interviews

 As you prepare for phone screens and behavioral interviews, you need to develop a strong understanding of a company’s culture, as well as their values, mission, and products.
 You might have a Facebook account that you use everyday, but you should still research the company before interviewing.
-Take a look at their About page to see their mission and history, which can help you understand their goals, achievements, values, and more.
+Take a look at their About page to see their mission and history.
+This information can help you understand their goals, achievements, values, and more.
 Facebook, for instance, includes a page that advocates for promoting safety and freedom of expression.
-You can mention this value, which is one of the company’s main priorities, in your elevator pitch and your responses to their behavioral interview questions to emphasize why you are a good fit with their culture and mission..
+You can mention this value, which is one of the company’s main priorities, in your elevator pitch.
+In addition, this info should be added to your responses to the behavioral interview questions to emphasize why you are a good fit with their culture and mission..

 5. Study key concepts and work through mock technical interview questions

 As a bootcamp grad, you might have spent less time working with data than students from other backgrounds.
-To prove that you are ready for an entry level data science position, you need to perform well on your technical interview.
+To prove that you are ready for entry level data science jobs, you need to perform well on your technical interview.